-RSNA Image Share is a network created to enable radiologists to share medical images with patients using personal health record (PHR) accounts.
-RSNA Image Share is a pilot project, funded by the National Institute for Biomedical Imaging and Bioengineering (NIBIB) and administered by RSNA.
+Image Share is a network created to enable radiologists to share medical images with patients using personal health record (PHR) accounts.
+It was created as a pilot project, funded by the National Institute for Biomedical Imaging and Bioengineering (NIBIB) and administered by RSNA.
 It is used by patients at medical centers across the US.

-RSNA Image Share gives you control over your medical images and radiology reports.
-It lets you build a secure online personal medical history and securely share your information with care providers.
-Tell your radiologists about the RSNA Image Share network and encourage them to get connected.
+RSNA Image Share gives patients control over their medical images and radiology reports.
+It lets them maintain their personal imaging history online and securely share information with care providers.